 Living in Fort Lauderdale: 2021 Community Guide

-Let's dive into what makes Fort Lauderdale an excellent place to live!
+Let’s dive into what makes Fort Lauderdale such a great place to live.

 History of Fort Lauderdale

 Fort Lauderdale's beginnings date back to 1838 when Major Willian Lauderdale built a fort on the present-day city site during the Seminole Wars.
 After the wars ended, the site would lay abandoned for nearly 50 years.

 In 1893 Frank Stranahan would arrive on the scene and set up a trading post to trade with the local Seminole people.
 The small trading post would quickly expand due to its popularity with the local Native American tribe, and this growth brought in new settlers looking for work in the area.

 New River, as it was called, had grown large enough to be incorporated into a city in 1911 and was renamed Fort Lauderdale after the original army forts that had occupied the site.
 In 1915 the new Fort Lauderdale was designated the county seat of Broward County.